michft/helloblink/README.md

 ================================

 EDIT: Abandoned, servo interupt method breaks deterministic i2c loops.
+Also most compilation is automated in the src/cmp.sh file instead of a Makefile Michael 20170729

 This is just a test rig to check I can actually read ADXL registers before doing more indepth code.